gmac/schema-stitching-handbook/code-first-schemas/README.md

-# Chapter X – Stitching directives with Code-First Schemas
+# Stitching Directives with Code-First Schemas

 This example demonstrates the use of stitching directives to configure type merging, similar to the prior example, but uses code-first schemas instead of SDL.